oroinc/documentation/backend/architecture/differences.rst

 dependency management with Composer, you can also install a special type of package - an Oro Extension.
 An extension is a package that adds new features to the Platform.
 To achieve this, the
 |OroDistributionBundle| leverages Composer and |Packagist|.
 All extensions are feature on the
-|Oro MarketplaceCommerce|.
+|Oro Extensions Store Commerce|.
 The cool thing is that you do not have to use the command-line to install
 extensions (of course, you can do this if you want to), but that a user with admin permissions can install them on their own in the UI.

 .. seealso::

-    You can also :ref:`add your own extension <dev--extend--how-to-publish-extension-on-the-marketplace>` to the Oro Marketplace.
+    You can also :ref:`add your own extension <dev--extend--how-to-publish-extension-on-the-marketplace>` to the Oro Extensions Store.

 .. include:: /include/include-links-dev.rst